bhauman/devcards/README.md

                  [:div {:class "cell xpos-1 ypos-3"} 8]]]))
 ```

-When used with lein figwheel after saving the file that contains this
+When used with lein figwheel, saving the file that contains this
-definition you will see this sablono template rendered in the devcards
+definition  will see this sablono template rendered in the devcards
 interface.